-The apostles, while Christ was with them in the flesh, were instructed in heavenly truths from His mouth and were enabled to work miracles in His Name, they were not qualified to know and teach the mysteries of His kingdom.
+The apostles, while Christ was with them in the flesh, were instructed in heavenly truths from His mouth and were enabled to work miracles in His Name.
+They were not qualified to know and teach the mysteries of His kingdom.
 After His resurrection he conversed with them forty days, speaking to them of things pertaining to the kingdom of God.
 Though he breathed on them and said, "Receive you the Holy Spirit," etc., they were still unable to preach or bear witness to the truth as it is in Jesus.
-And the reason is, there was still a higher dispensation to come which stood in such an opening of the divine life in their hearts as could not be affected from an outward instruction of Christ Himself.
+There was still a higher dispensation to come that opened the divine life in their hearts in a way that could not be affected from an outward instruction of Christ Himself.
 Though He had sufficiently told His disciples the necessity of being born again of the Spirit, He left them unborn of it until He came again in the power of the Spirit.
-He breathed on them and said "Receive you the Holy Spirit," that which was said and done was not the thing itself, but only a type or outward signification of what they should receive when He, being glorified, should come again in the fullness and power of the Spirit.
-It was then that He broke open the deadness and darkness of their hearts with light and life from heaven, which light alone could open and verify in their souls all that He had said and promised to them while He was with them in the flesh.
+When He breathed on them and said, "Receive you the Holy Spirit," what was said and done was not the thing itself, but only a type or outward signification of what they should receive when He, being glorified, should come again in the fullness and power of the Spirit.
+It was then that He broke open the deadness and darkness of their hearts with light and life from heaven.
+That light alone could open and verify in their souls all that He had said and promised to them while He was with them in the flesh.

 All this was expressly declared by Christ Himself saying unto them, "I tell you the truth, it is expedient for you that I go away."
-Therefore, Christ taught them to believe, the want and to joyfully expect the coming of a higher and more blessed state than that of His bodily presence with them for He adds, "If I go not away the comforter will not come."
-Therefore, the comfort and blessing of Christ to His followers could not be had until something more was done to them and they were brought into a higher state than they could experience by His verbal instruction with them.
+Therefore, Christ taught them to believe, to want, and to joyfully expect the coming of a higher and more blessed state than that of His bodily presence with them.
+He adds, "If I go not away the comforter will not come."
+Therefore, His followers could not have the comfort and blessing of Christ until something more was done to them and they were brought into a higher state than they could experience by His verbal instruction with them.
 He continued saying, "But if I go away, I will send Him unto you and when the comforter the Spirit of truth is come, He will guide you into all truth and He shall glorify me" (that is, He shall set up my kingdom in its glory in the power of the Spirit).
 "He shall receive of mine and shall show it unto you: I said of mine, because all things that the Father has are mine."
 (John 16)

-Christ had told them of the necessity of an higher state than they were in and the necessity of such a comforting illuminating guide as they could not have Until His outward teaching in human language was changed into the inspiration and operation of His Spirit in their souls.
-He commanded them not to begin to bear witness of Him to the world from what they could in a human way from knowing of Him, His birth, His life, His doctrines, His death, sufferings and even His resurrection, etc. But He commanded them to tarry at Jerusalem until they were endued with power from on high, saying unto them, "You shall receive power after that the Holy Spirit is come upon you.
+Christ had told them of the necessity of an higher state than they were in and the necessity of such a comforting illuminating guide as they could not have until His outward teaching in human language was changed into the inspiration and operation of His Spirit in their souls.
+He commanded them not to begin to bear witness of Him to the world in a human way from knowing of Him, His birth, His life, His doctrines, His death, sufferings and even His resurrection.
+But He commanded them to tarry at Jerusalem until they were endued with power from on high, saying unto them, "You shall receive power after that the Holy Spirit is come upon you.
 And then shall you bear witness unto me both in Jerusalem and in all Judea and unto the utmost part of the earth."